nextbreakpoint/freeimage4java/README.md

     Before you continue install docker on your system.

-Execute script to create base image:
+Create base image:

     sh create-image-base.sh

-Execute script to create image for generating code:
+Create image for generating code:

     sh create-image-java.sh

-Execute script to run a container from the image:
+Run a container from the image:

     sh run-image-java.sh

-The output will be produced in directory:
+The Java code will be generated in directory:

     build/com.nextbreakpoint.freeimage4java/src/main/java

+The JNI code will be generated in file:

+    build/freeimage4java_wrap.cxx

 ## Build library for MacOS